adnan2103/dentocare-angularJs/README.md

 (For now we can do in manually)

 Patient Medical History on Treatment Page.
-Personalizations and Logged in Doctor welcome message and information.
+Personalizations and Logged in Doctor welcome message and information, clinic information,

 Access management & ROLE based access
 User ROLE and Access Maintenance